girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 ![image](/assets/opic3.png){: width="550" }

-USB 1.1 supports 1 ms polling (1 kHz) while USB 2 supports up to 8 kHz.
-Since these polling packets are small, data transfer rate limitation does not apply.
+USB 1.1 and USB 2 (FS) support 1 ms polling (1 kHz) while USB 2 (HS) supports up to 8 kHz.
-In summary, you can have a *very quick* keyboard.
+You can accomplish over 1 kHz scanning frequency using a milliampere of current at each IR.
+To accomplish 8 kHz scanning frequency you need more current than what a single output pin of MCU can handle.
+Generally, this is accomplished by sourcing current directly from USB or a voltage regulator using a transistor switch (like BSS138), but more on this in the next writeup.

 ***